libkeepass/pykeepass/README.rst

 **Entry.add_attachment** (id, filename)

 where ``id`` is an int and ``filename`` is a string.
 Creates a reference using the given filename to a database attachment.
 The existence of an attachment with the given id is not checked.
+Returns ``Attachment``.

 **Entry.delete_attachment** (attachment)